 Analysis Workspace looks awesome.
 Where do I start?

 Log into the Experience Cloud (experiencecloud.adobe.com), navigate to Adobe Analytics, then click the Workspace tab.

 Your first stop should be the Analysis Workspace Training Tutorial, which walks you through common terminology and steps for building your first analysis in Workspace.
 To begin the tutorial, click Create New Project and then select Training Tutorial within the new project modal.

 The tutorial was great - where do I go from here?

 Once you've completed the tutorial, you are ready to begin building your first project.
 The new project modal will provide you with different options for starting your analysis.
 You can choose to start from a standard, Adobe-provided template, a custom template created by your organization, or a blank project.

-Once you've mastered component terminology, you can begin dragging & dropping to build your analysis in a table.
+Once you have a sense what goes where in a table, you can begin dragging & dropping more adhoc components to build your analysis.
 Drop-zone guides will lead the way as you do this - blue guides indicate you are about to take a valid action that will result in data, while orange guides indicate when invalid data will result.

 If you are using Reports & Analytics and are worried about making the jump to Analysis Workspace, try leveraging the ‘Try in Workspace’ button from your R&A report.
 We will do all the work for you & build your report automatically in Workspace.